 - Red blood cells carry oxygen to the body's tissues and remove carbon dioxide.
 These cells are the ones that are most commonly transfused.

-- White blood cells help the body fight infection by making antibodies, (proteins that help destroy germs in the body).
+- White blood cells help the body fight infection.

-- Platelets, the smallest blood cells, help blood clot and control bleeding.
+- Platelets, the smallest blood cells, help to clot the blood and control bleeding.

-- Plasma, the pale yellow liquid part of whole blood, is a mixture of water, proteins, electrolytes, carbohydrates, cholesterol, hormones, and vitamins.
+- Plasma, the pale yellow liquid part of blood, is a mix of water, proteins, electrolytes, carbohydrates, cholesterol, hormones, and vitamins.